gkwa/manyeast/grumpycaribou/README.md

 This template creates a standardized Homebrew environment in Incus containers.
 It handles installation, configuration, and sets up proper user permissions and environment variables.

-## Prerequisites

-- Incus
-- Packer
-- Terraform
-- Access to the internet for downloading packages

 ## Quick Start

 ```bash